Charlie Axelbaum

 and capital.

-Most of my work lives in the gap between quantitative finance and applied AI: building tools that make the systematic parts of research faster and cheaper, so the judgment layer gets more attention.
+I work at the intersection of financial markets and artificial intelligence — building tools and systems that make the systematic parts of research faster and cheaper, so the judgment layer gets more attention.
+Most of my work lives in the gap between quantitative finance and applied AI.

 Interests